miquelindia90/MachineTranslationAPI/README.md

     python evaluate_model.py -m <model_path> -o <output_path> -d cpu
     ```

    This script will evaluate the model using the test data and save the translation results in the output_path.
 You can use whether if you want o use a cpu "cpu" or a gpu "cuda:0" to do the evaluation.
-If the cpu choice is made, the evaluation will be a bit slower, despit using dynamic quantization with int8.
+If the cpu choice is made, the evaluation will be a bit slower, despite using dynamic quantization with int8.
 The result metric BLEU will be displayed in the terminal, at the end of the evaluation.

 ## Findings